-- Installing Software – It is the responsibility of the IT department to install any software on Miles College computers.
+- Installing Software – It is the responsibility of the Office of Information Technology to install any software on Miles College computers.
 User must submit a “User Request Form” found on the IT page of the Miles College website, to have any program installed on any Miles College equipment by the IT staff.

 - Software Licensing Compliance – Violation of any software licensing agreement, copyright, or other intellectual property rights of third parties is strictly prohibited.
 This includes, but not limited to, computer software/data or related manuals and materials.
-Contact the IT department for more information about software licensing agreements.
+Contact the Office of Information Technology for more information about software licensing agreements.